opentofu/registry-ui/frontend/docs/users/providers.md

 }
 ```

+## Reporting provider issues

+If you find a bug in a provider, please report the issue directly to the provider author.
+The OpenTofu team cannot fix provider issues.

 -> Provider namespaces and names in the OpenTofu registry translate directly to GitHub URLs in the form of `github.com/NAMESPACE/terraform-provider-NAME`.